 - No civil action is pending relating to the arrest or the records sought to be expunged.

-It should be noted that the first requirement for this particular statute (requiring no probable cause to believe the petitioner committed the crime) prevents expungements in cases where someone has pled guilty to the charge that they are wanting to be expunged.
+It should be noted that the first requirement for this particular statute (requiring no probable cause to believe the petitioner committed the crime) prevents expungements in cases where someone has pled guilty to the charge that they later want expunged.
 An expungement under this statute is typically used when someone is arrested for a crime and the charge was either never filed or filed and then subsequently dismissed.

-The second expungement statute is found in the Revised Statutes of Missouri (2016) section 610.140.
+A second expungement statute is found in the Revised Statutes of Missouri (2019) section 610.140.
 This statute differs from the above statute in that it allows for expungements in cases where people have pled guilty to the offense.
 However, it should be noted that the following offenses are not eligible for expungement under this statute:

-(6) Any of the following offenses (list is not exhaustive): Kidnapping 2nd and 3rd degree, sexual misconduct 1st degree, child abduction, abandonment of a child 1st and 2nd degree, endangering the welfare of a child 1st degree, abuse or neglect of a child, arson 1st and 2nd degree, burglary 1st degree, property damage 1st degree, robbery 2nd degree, stealing, forgery, fraudulent use of a credit device, identity theft, unlawful use of a weapon,
+- (6) Any of the following offenses (this list is not exhaustive): violation of an order of protection, Kidnapping in the 2nd and 3rd degree, endangering the welfare of a child 1st degree, abuse or neglect of a child, robbery in the 2nd degree, arson in the 1st or 2nd degree, burglary in the 1st degree, robbery in the 2nd degree, forgery.

-If your plea, trial or conviction is not otherwise barred by this expungement statute, you must wait at least seven (7) years after you complete any jail sentence or term of probation for a felony offense and three (3) years for any misdemeanor or infraction.
+If your record is not otherwise barred by this expungement statute, you must wait at least seven (7) years after you complete any jail sentence or term of probation for a felony offense and three (3) years for any misdemeanor or infraction.